herman-woo/fastapi-base/README.md

 # FastAPI-Base
-Custom Boilerplate for setting up any future FastAPI
+Custom Boilerplate for setting up any future FastAPI.
+Domain Driven Design for Restful API.

 ## Setup
 1. Create an ENV